KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 ### More KeyboardLayout functionality

-KeyboardKit Pro unlocks more ``KeyboardLayout`` capabilities, like ``KeyboardLayout/adjusted(for:layoutConfiguration:)``, ``KeyboardLayout/copy()``, and ``KeyboardLayout/createIdealItem(for:width:alignment:)``, which are used by some other Pro features.
+KeyboardKit Pro unlocks more ``KeyboardLayout`` capabilities, like ``KeyboardLayout/adjusted(for:layoutConfiguration:)``, ``KeyboardLayout/copy()``, and ``KeyboardLayout/createIdealItem(for:width:alignment:)``, which are used by some Pro features as well.

-### iPad Pro Layout Service
+### iPad Pro Support

 KeyboardKit Pro unlocks an ``KeyboardLayout/iPadProService`` that can be used to generate iPad Pro-specific layouts.
-It's used by some locales, and will be added to more locales over time.
+It's used by most locales, and will be added to more over time.

 ### Pro Layout Services

-KeyboardKit Pro unlocks a localized ``KeyboardLocale/ProService`` for every locale in your license.
+KeyboardKit Pro unlocks a localized ``KeyboardLayout/ProService`` for every locale in your license.
+They are injected into the main ``Keyboard/Services/layoutService`` when a valid license is registered.

-You can access any service in your license like this:
+You can access any localized service in your license like this, after successfully registering your license key:

 ```swift
 let swedish = try KeyboardLayout.ProService.Swedish()